-Frequent itching, scratching, hair loss is the symptoms of this condition.
+Frequent itching, scratching, and hair loss are the symptoms of this condition.
 This is generally visible on the lower back of the dog.

-If the flea that bites your dog is infected by tapeworms, then there are high chances that your dog can get infected too.
-When your dog licks the fleas while licking their body they get into the dog’s system and attach themselves to the intestine.
-They can cause vomiting, stomach ache, etc.
+If tapeworms infect the flea that bites your dog, there are high chances that your dog can get infected.
+When your dog licks the fleas while licking their body, they get into the dog’s system and attach themselves to the intestine.
+It leads to vomiting, stomach ache, etc.

 This is caused by a bacteria called Bartonella.
-There are no early symptoms for this disease in dogs, while the vets are still researching on that.
+The veterinarians are still researching the early symptoms of this disease in dogs.
 Later symptoms in dogs are enlargement of the spleen, fever, swelling of lymph nodes, lameness, Inflammation of heart muscles and irritation in the nose, vomiting, cough seizures, etc.

+Flea and tick prevention controls are essential to protect you and your family from Lyme disease or other tick-borne illnesses.
+Several pills, ointments, and shampoos keep your pet healthy and safe.
 The best thing to do is to consult your vet.
-Alternatively here are a few steps that you can follow.
-Please do note that dogs, like humans, are different.
+Alternatively, here are a few steps that you can follow.
+Please do note that all dogs are not the same.
 What might work for one may not work for others.
-But here is a small procedure.
+But here are a few simple procedures.

 - Give your dog a good bath.
-Fleas cannot survive water.
-Choose a shampoo that is organic.
+Fleas and ticks cannot survive water.
+Choose a shampoo that has low chemicals.

-- Rinse them with apple cider vinegar.
+- Rinse fleas and ticks with apple cider vinegar.
 This helps to balance your dog’s pH level.
-This is an unsuitable environment for fleas to grow.
-Use a 4:6 ratio of Apple cider vinegar and water.
+It will be an unsuitable environment for fleas and ticks to grow.
+(Use a 4:6 ratio of Apple cider vinegar and water.
 Then, add a quarter tablespoon of sea salt and shake it well.
-Spray it all over your dog’s body avoiding the eyes.
+Spray it all over your dog’s body, avoiding the eyes.)

 - Then, wash your dog once again.
-Try to remove the fleas manually from your dog’s body.
+Try to remove the fleas and ticks manually from your dog’s body.

-How to get rid of fleas from your home?
+How to get rid of fleas and ticks from your home?

-Even though you have removed all the fleas from your dog’s body, and treated them, they can come back if you are the house is not cleaned.
+Even though you have removed all the fleas and ticks from your dog’s body and treated them, they can come back if your house is not cleaned.

 Here is what you have to do:

-- Wash everything.
-Put everything that your dog uses in a machine and use hot water to wash them.
+- Wash everything that your dog uses with hot water.

-- Fleas are capable of staying under the carpet.
-Vacuum every nook and corner alternative days.
+- Fleas and ticks are capable of staying under the carpet.
+Vacuum all corners while you clean the house.

-- Use a steam cleaner regularly and drown fleas.
+- Use a steam cleaner regularly and drown fleas and ticks.

-Repeat these procedures regularly until you are sure that your house is flea free.
+Repeat these procedures regularly until you are sure that your house is flea and tick-free.